How are you planning to celebrate the holidays with your team this year?

 A prize draw can be a bit more inclusive than awards based on achievements, and make everyone feel like they have a fair chance of winning something.
 If your company has done this in the past, it’s quite easy to replicate online.

-You could run a draw from all nominations made in the past year.
+You could run a draw from all Shoutouts made in the past year.
 The winner’s prizes will then be tied to a specific action they took at work.
-Provided your staff have been using the Nomination Box to recognize their peers consistently, everyone should be in with a chance.
+Provided your staff have been using the Shoutouts to recognize their peers consistently, everyone should be in with a chance.

 Perfect for your team if: You want to add a bit of gamification to the awards experience.